XinXU-USTC/TFPI-temp/README.md

 ## Reproduction

 **This is a temporary repository.
-Our code and training checkpoints are currently undergoing an audit in accordance with Tencent's regulations**
+Our code and training checkpoints are currently undergoing an audit in accordance with Tencent's regulations.**
 For now, to reproduce our results, you can perform TFPI training using [VeRL](https://github.com/volcengine/verl) codebase by modifying `utils/datasets/rl_dataset.py`:

 ```Python